OWASP/www-policy/operational/chapter-handbook-existing.md

 It is always advisable to avoid elections.
 Running a chapter is a hard, volunteer job and sharing the load is always advisable.
 Since the chapter leader role structure is flexible, choosing the defined  chapter structure (such as a board of leaders who work by consensus) may help to avoid elections.
 However, if there is a lack of agreement between chapter members on structure, roles or any other issues an election for a role or a poll on any other subject may be required:
 A poll on a subject will be held if 10% of the chapter members request it.
 Elections for a role will be held if there are multiple candidates for a role at the end of the term for the role.
-Chapters that either choose to hold regular or one off elections as well as those that are driven to elections due to disagreement have the ability to request to use the Foundation’s Simply Voting or Surveymonkey services as their balloting system.
+Chapters that either choose to hold regular or one off elections as well as those that are driven to elections due to disagreement have the ability to request to use the Foundation's Simply Voting or Surveymonkey services as their balloting system.

 ## How should elections be held?
 OWASP does not enforce any procedure for elections and polls.
 However all elections must meet the OWASP core value of "Openness."
 To this end, in the absence of a previously agreed upon process that is publicly accessible all elections must be announced on the chapter mailing list and all paid and honorary members must have the opportunity to vote.